codedevil9/csi/README.md

 Explanation about the code can be found as comment's in the code itself.

-To start the CSI Token Generator you need to run "node server.js" in the same folder where the server.js is located the CSI Token Generator can then be found on http://localhost:8080
+To start the CSI Token Generator you need to run "node server.js" in the same folder where the server.js is located.
+The CSI Token Generator can then be found on http://localhost:8080

 If everything is working correctly you should see this: